Toll proteins or Toll-like receptors (TLRs) and the interleukin-1 receptor

 and Drosophila proteins, a TIR domain is also found in a number of plant

-the signal transduction process .
-Sequence analyses have revealed the
+interactions [9,10,11].
+Sequence analyses have revealed the presence of three

-primarily involved in directing localization of receptor, perhaps through
+directing localization of receptor, perhaps through interactions with

 Some proteins known to contain a TIR domain are listed below: